API Reference

 cleanup_mesh(msh::DMesh) -> (msh::DMesh, ix::Vector{Int})

-Remove duplicate nodes from the mesh msh and re-index the connectivity.
+Remove duplicate nodes and re-index the connectivity.

 source